sandialabs/sibl/ptg/doc/README.md

 * Encode/Decode femur, patella, tibia, fibula
 * Encode/Decode human skeleton

+## Decode Workflow

+1. Segmenting the CT (bone vs not bone) - is threshold-based segmentation good enough?
+2. Stack the slices
+3. Classify the bones in the masks - Chad will generate binary (0 and 1 only) slices that we will use for training.
+Initially will be for numbers and letters.

 ## Design

 * Object-oriented programming (OOP) as a default, functional programming (FP) where appropriate.